 6.1.
 Purpose and Process

-The implementation of Web APIs that allow the management, processing and use of geospatial information should be possible by anyone familiar with the Web APIs designed for main stream IT.
-However, when designing a Web API by multiple domain experts, and not only by one team, and when trying to address multi purpose usage, it becomes challenging to ensure a common design pattern among all teams.
+The implementation of Web APIs that allow the management, processing and use of geospatial information should be possible by anyone familiar with a Web APIs designed for main stream IT.
+However, when an OGC Web API is being designed by multiple domain experts, while trying to address multi purpose usage, ensuring that a common design pattern is used among and between all SWGs can be challenging..

-To ensure that (i) Web API design across all different domains of expertise is coherent and (ii) the maximum from main stream IT design pattern is reused, the OGC Architecture Board (OAB) requested the elaboration of these guidelines.
-This process is done under the Architecture DWG with the collaboration of the OWS Common SWG.
-For the moment this is a living document to inspire additional discussion and refinement within and among DWG and SWG teams, and contribute our learnings and suggestions to the technological community at large.
-The final aim is to reach consensus and converge in a document that the OGC can approve as a Policy Document.
+To ensure that (i) OGC Web API design and specification across all different domains of expertise is coherent and (ii) the maximum main stream IT design patterns are reused, the OGC Architecture Board (OAB) requested elaboration and documentation of OGC Web API development guidelines.
+This process was performed in the Architecture DWG with the collaboration of the OWS Common SWG.
+At this time, this is a living document formulated to inspire additional discussion and refinement within and between OGC Working Groups and to contribute our learnings and suggestions to the broader technology community that depends on geospatial resources.
+The final aim is to reach consensus and converge in a document that the OGC Members can approve as a Policy Document.

-Even though functioning as a Policy Document, the use is more like a checklist to streamline the design and the review process in OAB and OGC Technical committee.
-The assessment from verifying the Web API design against the checklist should be submitted with the Web API draft standard to the OAB.
-It is possible to not follow all principles, but reasons for deviation should be given.
+Even though the main goal is to provide OGC Web API development guidance, a key secondary objective is to have a checklist to streamline the OAB and Technical Committee review process.
+The assessment for verifying the Web API design against the checklist should be submitted with the Web API draft standard to the OAB.
+While following all principles is not mandatory, reasons for deviation should be given.

-For the moment you should consider this to be a living, evolving document.
+For the moment please consider document to be the foundation for further discussion and consensus.
 Please create or comment on existing Issues to discuss changes, corrections, and enhancements to the principles.

 6.2.
 Starting point

-The starting point of the Design Principles listed here was taken from a presentation on OGC Web API Design Principles requires OGC portal login given during the OGC TC meetings in Orleans and Fort Collins.
-The presentation summerizes a collection of the Web API design principles used today by major players in main stream IT business.
-The purpose of the presentation is to ensure that the "common part of an API" is designed such that it can be re-used and a adopted easily.
-However, the initial presentation was not perfect in the sense that it might be incomplete and that there is room left for a good consensus discussion.
+The starting point for developing the Design Principles listed is this document was a presentation on OGC Web API Design Principles requires OGC portal login given during the OGC TC meetings in Orleans, France and Fort Collins, Colorado USA.
+The presentation summarized a collection of the Web API design principles used by major players in main stream IT business.
+The purpose of the presentation was to ensure that the "common part of an API" is designed such that it can be re-used and adopted easily.
+However, the initial presentation was incomplete and there is room for a good consensus discussion.

 The original author of the presentation (Andreas Matheus), in collaboration with Charles Heazel, agreed to make the content available in this open GitHub repo for the purpose of creating a starting point in discussion and deriving a set of guidelines that could eventually be used to test OGC Web API Implementation Standards for conformance.